DevOpsPlayground/atlantis-automation/README.md

 ![Settings for access token](/image/4_gitlab.png)
 ![Take note of token secret](/image/4_1_gitlab.png)

-5. Create a webhook with EC2 IP.
+Create a webhook with EC2 IP.
 Just like with access token, set the environment variable for webhook secret too.
-The secret will be defined by you.
+The secret will be defined by your own.
 ```
 export WEBHOOK_SECRET=YOUR_WEBHOOK_SECRET
 ```